dotBlueShoes/Quail/README.md

 Why writing my own `Wizard` when WinApi provides a ready to use control with localization support?

 [Official Windows Wizard Sample](https://github.com/microsoft/Windows-classic-samples/tree/263dd514ad215d0a40d1ec44b4df84b30ec11dcf/Samples/Win7Samples/winui/shell/appplatform/aerowizards/migratingtoaerowizardssdksample/wizard97)
-  > My reasoning: It's a good learning example and it provides more flexibility like future custom optimalizations, darkmode support or making the window dpi-aware.
+  > My reasoning: It's a good learning example and it provides more flexibility for future custom optimalizations like darkmode support or making the window dpi-aware.
 Additionally the Wizard executable created is compressed which then competes well with `.msi` files, that usually weigh less.